Torres Strait Islands Marine Infrastructure Program

 The Queensland Government has committed $40 million to this program through the Maritime Infrastructure Investment Program.

-We have commenced planning and design for the proposed new boating facility at Quarantine, in consultation with Torres Shire Council.
-Community consultation will be undertaken in the coming months.
+We have completed concept planning and community consultation for the proposed new boating facility at Quarantine, in consultation with Torres Shire Council.
+We are currently progressing detailed design and permit applications, with construction on track to commence in mid-2027.

 In early 2023, we completed urgent repairs to re-open the jetty at Dauan.